Top 5 Strengths: Empathy│Developer│Harmony│Positivity│Achiever

-As a micro to macro social worker, Ruth brings an understanding that we all participate in dismantling and perpetuating dysfunctional systems, and that it’s important as change agents to be able to tackle systemic inequities for the long haul.
+As a mezzo-macro social worker, Ruth brings an understanding that we all participate in dismantling and perpetuating dysfunctional systems, and that it’s important as change agents to be able to tackle systemic inequities for the long haul.
 To do this, we’ll find greater success by meeting people where they are and by being harder on the systems and softer on the people.

 oRGANIZING & ADVOCACY

-Having worked as a community organizer and on various educational equity campaigns, Ruth gained experience in maximizing resources through collaboration rather than competition, trusting in people and constituent power sharing, and the skill of backwards planning as well as setting nimble and adaptive goals.
+Having worked as a community organizer and on various educational equity campaigns, Ruth gained experience in maximizing resources through collaboration rather than competition, trusting in constituent power sharing, and backwards planning toward nimble and adaptive goals.
 Underlying this all is a fundamental shift from hero-based leadership to being a host and container for change.

 hANDS-ON CAPACITY BUILDING

-Ruth gained a deep value for learning through doing and leading with emerging experience while working at a youth-led organization years ago.
-As a supervisor and executive, Ruth provided opportunities for staff, volunteers, and interns to take risks and gain skills while putting systems in place for the next person to build upon - fostering a mutually beneficial capacity building approach that transcends the individual and organization.
+Ruth gained an appreciation for learning through doing and leading with emerging experience while working at a youth-led organization years ago.
+As a supervisor, Ruth championed opportunities for staff, interns, and volunteers to take risks and gain skills while putting systems in place for the next person to build upon - fostering a mutually beneficial capacity building culture that transcends the individual and organization.

 I bring 20+ years of experience and education in the nonprofit sector where I have worked to create systems change through values-driven leadership practices that advance equity.
 As the former executive director of the California School-Age Consortium (CalSAC), I worked in partnership with staff and constituents to co-design a statewide fellowship for leaders of color, grow the largest network of youth development trainers in the country, elevate base building advocacy efforts, and launch a grassroots philanthropic capacity building initiative.
 I pride myself on fostering a strong organizational culture that leads with values, acts with integrity, and strives to be and cultivate equity-driven leaders – recognizing that we’re all part of a larger social justice movement.
 Following CalSAC, I founded Corazon Catalysts and joined the Thrive Paradigm team to continue to be in service to individuals and organizations striving for transformative impact.